Flan-dev1/linkedin-scraper/README.md

 # LinkedIn Job Scraper with Discord Bot Integration

-This project scrapes developer job postings from LinkedIn and sends them to a Discord channel using a bot.
+This project scrapes developer job postings from LinkedIn and sends them to a Discord channel using the Discord API.

 ## Features